Mirage-Zero-Nine/Python-Script/README.md

 Some tiny tools that is written in Python.

-## LaunchBar
+1. LaunchBar

-Scripts that are for LaunchBar, but also can be used in normal Python environment with some edition done.

-**Python version that LaunchBar use depend on system Python version.**
+Scripts written for LaunchBar.

+Running on Python 2.7 due to the default system setting.

-## Pythonnista for iOS
+2. Pythonnista for iOS

-Scripts that are for Pythonnista for iOS, but also can be used in normal Python environment with some edition done.
+Scripts that are for Pythonnista 3 for iOS.
+Running on Python 3.6 environment and may contain some spcific package only in Pyhthonista this app.

-## Others
+3. Others

 Can be directly used in Python environment.

-**All detailed introduction for scripts can be found in every folder's README.md**
+Mostly, they are tested on Python 3.6 environment.